-Not many people realize that a doctor castrated Thomas Lincoln in childhood and he could not be Abraham Lincoln's biological father.
+Not many people realize that Thomas Lincoln was castrated in childhood and could not have been Abraham Lincoln's biological father.

 William Cessna was a friend of Thomas Lincoln.
 He said after seeing Thomas bathing in a stream that Thomas Lincoln could not have been Abe's father.
 He said that one or both of his testicles were no larger than peas.

 Dennis Hanks and Nancy Hanks were cousins.
-Thomas and Elizabeth Sparrow raised them.
+They were both raised in the home of Thomas and Elizabeth Sparrow.
 Dennis said that Thomas Lincoln when tolerably young was castrated.

-William H. Herndon was Lincoln's law partner, he said "Thomas Lincoln was castrated I admit."
+From the letters of William H. Herndon (Lincoln's law partner), Herndon says "Thomas Lincoln was castrated I admit."

 When Herndon was writing a biography on Abraham Lincoln.
 He told A. Orendorff about his concern over Lincoln's legitimacy.
 Orendorff told Herndon, "the People wished and greatly wished to have the story of Lincoln's legitimacy well settled and forever fixed".

-All the men named as Lincoln's father, except Samuel Davis, have week claims and poor supporting evidence.
+All the men named as Lincoln's father, except Samuel Davis, have weak claims and poor supporting evidence.
 Their timeline, place of residence, and the time of Lincoln's birth are all different and unsupportable.

-A reporter wanting to get the story straight from the Enloes went to see the family.
+A newsman wanting to get the story straight from the Enloes, went to see the family.
 Nobody in the family knew of any such fight.
 None of them knew of any family member with a facial disfigurement.
 All of the Enloes remembered the Lincoln family with fondness.
-The reporter determined that the story was a complete lie.
+The newsman determined that the story was a complete lie.

 Thomas C. Walters was Abraham Enloe's friend.
 He said that Abraham Enloe told him that "he rendered the Lincoln family many little acts of kindness and that he believed they named their infant son for him 'Abraham' because of the kind treatment he had given the family".

-When Nancy was a young woman of 22, she was an attractive, friendly, carefree spirit.
+When Nancy was a young woman of 22, she was an attractive, friendly, carefree sprit.
 She was working in a farmer's tobacco field when the farmer made sexual advances toward her.
-The farmer would not take no for an answer and she gave in to his desires.
-She got pregnant by him.
+The farmer wouldn't take no for an answer and she gave in to his desires.

 One day in Elizabethtown, Nancy was viewing an auction of beautiful Arabian stallions when she noticed a handsome man selling some of his prized horses.
 His name was Samuel Davis.
 They struck up a conversion and an attraction.
 With Thomas gone for months, a romance between Nancy and Samuel developed.